ttscoff/Slogger/README.md

         -  Pocket (Digest list of links, read and unread, posted to Pocket)
         -  Goodreads books marked read for the day, one entry each with book cover image, ratings and your review.
 Inserted at the date marked finished.
         -  App.net
-- Slogger can be called with a single argument that is a path to a local image, and an entry will be created for that image.
+- Slogger can be called with a single argument that is a path to a local image or text file, and an entry will be created containing its contents.
     - You can use this with a folder action or launchd task to add files from a folder connected to something like <http://IFTTT.com>.
 Any images added to the watched folder will be turned into journal entries.
-        -  Note that Slogger does not delete the original image, so your script needs to move files out of the folder manually to avoid double-processing.
+        -  Note that Slogger does not delete the original file, so your script needs to move files out of the folder manually to avoid double-processing.

 ## Configure ##